How to Write a Trucking Business Plan

 Target Market for a Trucking Business Plan.

-Revenues were generated by conducting various services.
-For example, our business plan writer found that approximately 67% of all revenues were generated from product transportation.
-About 30% of revenues were generated from other services related to trucking.
-This shows that innovative trucking companies may be able to offer complementary services to augment their transportation revenue flow.
+Regarding revenue sources, approximately 67% of the industry's total revenues were generated from product transportation services.
+The remaining 30% of revenues were derived from other services related to trucking.
+This indicates that innovative trucking companies have the opportunity to offer complementary services to augment their transportation revenue streams.

 Owner and Management Section of a Trucking Business Plan